Mun-Min/islamic-ai-frontend/README.md

 - ✅ Ask any Islamic question
 - ✅ Clean and modern UI using TailwindCSS
+- ✅ Smooth animations powered by Reactbits
 - ✅ Loading animation while response is generated
 - ✅ AI-generated disclaimer
 - ✅ Scrollable chat-like interface
+- ✅ User can see chat history, with AI responses based on previous inputs
 - ✅ Auto-clears question after submission

 ---